Gautamp11/supabase-keep-alive/README.md

 # 🟢 Supabase Keep-Alive

-Keep your Supabase projects awake automatically — no setup headaches.

 This tool pings your Supabase projects twice a week to prevent free-tier projects from going to sleep.

 ---